Where do we want to be?

 To get to an outcome it is often useful to ask yourself “what difference will this make to people in my community?”
 The answer you get to that question will help to form your outcome.

 The outcome must be relevant to the public service authority that you are making the participation request to.
 If you want, you can use an outcome that the public service authority says it is working towards (e.g. on its website or in a plan).
-The important thing is that the outcome is relevant to both the public service authority and your participation request.
+The important thing is that the outcome is relevant to both the public service authority and the service you want to see improved and that your participation request proposes how involvement from communities or service users will help.

 Examples